 Now, if you are already using Elevacity’s products and you are really satisfied with them, becoming an Elepreneur might be a good opportunity for you to get some good discounts on the products you would purchase anyway as well as maybe make some extra money by selling some of those products to your friends.

-Truthfully, I am not at all fond of the MLM business model in general.
+On the other hand, to tell you the truth, I am not at all fond of the MLM business model in general…

 - The success rate and profitability of MLM reps are awfully low